 Each day, the work of USDA scientists and researchers touches the lives of all Americans: from the farm field to the kitchen table and from the air we breathe to the energy that powers our country.
 USDA science is on the cutting edge, helping to protect, secure, and improve our food, agricultural and natural resources systems.

-Over the past six years, USDA research has supported America's farmers and ranchers in their work to produce a safe and abundant food supply for more than 100 years.
-This work has helped feed the nation and sustain an agricultural trade surplus since the 1960s.
 Since 2009, USDA has invested $4.32 billion in research and development grants.
 Studies have shown that every dollar invested in agricultural research now returns over $20 to our economy.

 Transferring Technology and Sharing Information

 USDA continues to aggressively partner with private companies, universities and others to transfer technology to the marketplace to benefit consumers and stakeholders.

 - In the past six years, research by USDA scientists has resulted in 758 patent applications filed, 335 patents issued, and 953 new inventions disclosures covering a wide range of topics and discoveries.
 In fiscal year 2014 alone, USDA received 83 patents, filed 119 patent applications, and disclosed 117 new inventions.
 And, since 2009, USDA-funded grantees have applied for 295 patents, developed 43 new crop cultivars, and identified 1,087 new inventions.